 The clinical appearance of cutaneous squamous cell carcinoma is influenced by the lesion type and site.

 - In contrast, poorly differentiated lesions are usually fleshy, soft, granulomatous papules or nodules that lack the hyperkeratosis that is often seen in well-differentiated lesions.
-Poorly differentiated tumors may have ulceration, hemorrhage, or areas of necrosis.
+Poorly differentiated tumours may have ulceration, haemorrhage, or areas of necrosis.

 Lesions of invasive squamous cell carcinoma are often asymptomatic but may be painful or pruritic.
 Local neurologic symptoms (eg, numbness, stinging, burning, paresthesias, paralysis, or visual changes) occur in approximately one-third of patients with histologic perineural invasion by the tumour.
 Perineural invasion is a poor prognostic factor.

-Keratoacanthoma — Keratoacanthomas are keratocytic epithelial tumors that clinically and histologically resemble squamous cell carcinoma.
+Keratoacanthoma — Keratoacanthomas are keratocystic epithelial tumours that clinically and histologically resemble squamous cell carcinoma.
 It is controversial whether keratoacanthomas represent a subtype of well-differentiated squamous cell carcinoma or a separate entity.

 Keratoacanthomas are usually found on actinically damaged skin.
 Lesions typically exhibit rapid initial growth, manifesting as dome-shaped or crateriform nodules with a central keratotic core that develop within a few weeks.